 Faster turnaround times through accurate shared information

-With an objective to optimise turnaround times, IGA Airport Fuel Services leverages Getac fully rugged tablets to help consolidate the refuelling process and ensure that over 700 aircraft a day are ready for take-off.
+With an objective to optimise turnaround times, IGA Airport Fuel Services, the operator of Istanbul Airport, leverages Getac fully rugged tablets to help consolidate the refuelling process and ensure that over 700 aircraft a day are ready for take-off.

 With an average of one departure every two minutes, IGA needs to ensure that every plane receives the correct amount of fuel at exactly the right time.

 Opened for business on 6 April 2019, Istanbul Airport (IST) is the biggest in the world.
 It covers 76.5 million square metres and serves 200 million passengers every year.IGA Airport Fuel Services is responsible for pumping 10,000 metric cubes of fuel into the hundreds of aeroplanes that pass through daily.With a sophisticated underground hydrant system, IGA Airport Fuel Services employs a fleet of 60 hydrant dispenser vehicles to connect fuel pumps to aircrafts' underwing nozzles.Because aviation law states that refuelling cannot start until all passengers have disembarked, this leaves approximately 45 to 60 minutes to clean the plane, run inspections, restock and refuel.Working to these tight schedules, and with such an enormous physical area to cover, IGA Airport Fuel Services needs an accurate way to ensure they get their hydrant dispensers to the right place at the right time to pump the right amount of fuel.Most hydrant dispensers are electric vehicles, so operators also need to monitor the battery level to make sure the vehicles are always charged and ready.